wp-plugins/yourchannel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Just like YouTube.
+Almost like YouTube.
 Displays banner, name, profile pic, uploads, playlists and more.
 You need a username.

 == Description ==
 Do you create or curate YouTube videos?
 Now turn your website with YouTube links into an engagement platform.